jellyfin-archive/jellyfin-docs/general/administration/installing.md

 [!WARNING]
 > The 32-bit or x86 version is not recommended. `ffmpeg` and its video encoders generally perform better as a 64-bit executable due to the extra registers provided.
 This means that the 32-bit version of Jellyfin is deprecated.

-### Install using installer (x64)
+### Install using Installer (x64)

 Only available for versions 10.4.0+.

 **Install**

 1. Download the latest version
-1. Run the installer
+2. Run the installer
-1. (optional) When installing as a service, pick the service account type.
+3. (optional) When installing as a service, pick the service account type.
-1. If everything was completed successfully, the Jellyfin service is now running
+4. If everything was completed successfully, the Jellyfin service is now running
-1. Open your browser at http://localhost:8096 to finish setting up Jellyfin
+5. Open your browser at http://localhost:8096 to finish setting up Jellyfin

 **Update**

 1. Download the latest version
-1. Run the installer
+2. Run the installer
-1. If everything was completed successfully, the Jellyfin service is now running as the new version.
+3. If everything was completed successfully, the Jellyfin service is now running as the new version.

 **Uninstall**

 1. Go to `Add or remove programs` in Windows
-1. Search for Jellyfin
+2. Search for Jellyfin
-1. Click Uninstall
+3. Click Uninstall

-### Manual installation (x86/x64)
+### Manual Installation (x86/x64)

 **Install**